Nicotine Addiction: How It Works (The Science)

 Tolerance

 With repeated use, you need more nicotine to achieve the same subjective effects.
-The first cigarette of the day hits hard — there’s often a head rush, mild nausea, and a strong dopamine response.
+The first cigarette of the day hits hard, often with a head rush, mild nausea, and a strong dopamine response.
 By the tenth cigarette, the effect is muted.
-By the twentieth, you barely notice it pharmacologically — you’re just relieving withdrawal.
+By the twentieth, you barely notice it pharmacologically.
+You’re just relieving withdrawal.

 This is classical pharmacological tolerance, driven primarily by receptor desensitization and upregulation.
 Your system has adapted to nicotine’s presence.